-Here’s the deal, when describing your business or your products and services to your audience you are likely to sound more compelling when you appeal to your audience's emotions rather than when you describe a boring list of features.
+Here’s the deal, when describing your business or your products and services to your audience you’ll sound more compelling when you appeal to your audience's emotions rather than when you describe a boring list of features.
 This is why effective copy needs to focus on feel over features.

 Let’s qualify things before we make any more copywriting mistakes.
 Yes, features are important.
 In some types of businesses, a detailed description of features and attributes is even legally required.
-Maybe you sell products and services that are technical in nature or you have a B2B model, and your customers look for specific features.
+Maybe you sell products and services that are technical, or you have a business-to-business model, and your customers look for specific features.
 Perhaps you’re even in a regulated industry that requires you to provide in-depth details of what you are offering.
-And yes, there are customers who thoroughly look into the details and look for specific attributes of a product or service before they make their purchase decision.
+And yes, some customers thoroughly look into the details and look for specific attributes of a product or service before they buy.
 Advertising regulation in some countries will also demand that your copy be specific and accurate.

 Can you list all the features of your laptop or smartphone?